cea-hpc/modules/MIGRATING.rst

   default version is explicitly defined for a module, the name of this module to evaluate should be fully qualified elsewhere an error is returned.
   Configure option ``--enable-implicit-default`` defines this setting which can be superseded by the environment variable.
+This superseding mechanism can be disabled with configure option ``--with-locked-configs=implicit_default``.

 Further reading